mrazomej/phd/src/chapter_02/section_07_methods.md

 Flow cytometry data will frequently include a number of spurious events or other undesirable data points such as cell doublets and debris.
-The process of restricting the collected data set to those data determined to be "real" is commonly referred to as gating.
+The process of restricting the collected data set to those determined to be "real" is commonly referred to as gating.
 These gates are typically drawn manually [@Maecker2005] and restrict the data set to those points which display a high degree of linear correlation between their forward-scatter (FSC) and side-scatter (SSC).
 The development of unbiased and unsupervised methods of drawing these gates is an active area of research [@Lo2008; @Aghaeepour2013].
 For our purposes, we assume that the fluorescence level of the population should be log-normally distributed about some mean value.
-With this assumption in place, we developed a method that allows us to restrict the data used to compute the mean fluorescence intensity of the population to the smallest two-dimensional region of the $\log(\mathrm{FSC})$ vs. $\log(\mathrm{SSC})$ space in which 40% of the data is found.
-This was performed by fitting a bivariate Gaussian distribution and restricting the data used for calculation to those that reside within the 40th percentile.
+With this assumption in place, we developed a method that allows us to restrict the data used to compute the mean fluorescence intensity of the population to the smallest two-dimensional region of the
+$\log(\mathrm{FSC})$ vs. $\log(\mathrm{SSC})$ space in which 40% of the data is found.
+This was performed by fitting a bivariate Gaussian distribution and restricting the data used for the calculation to those that reside within the 40th percentile.
 This procedure is described in more detail in the supplementary information as well as in a Jupyter notebook located in this paper's [Github repository](https://rpgroup-pboc.github.io/mwc_induction/code/notebooks/unsupervised_gating.html).

 ### Experimental Determination of Fold-Change